Structural Controllability of Switched Linear Systems: Preliminaries and Problem Formulation

 Similar with the definition of structural controllability of linear system in \cite{K}, we have the following definition for structural controllability of switched linear system (\ref{eq2}):

-\begin{definition} Switched linear system (\ref{eq2}) given by its structured matrices $(A_1, B_1,\ldots, A_m, B_m)$ is said to be structurally controllable if and only if there exists at least one admissible realization $(\tilde{A}_1, \tilde{B}_1,\ldots, \tilde{A}_m, \tilde{B}_m)$ such that the corresponding switched linear system is controllable in the usual numerical sense. \end{definition}

-Before proceeding further, we need to introduce the definition of $g$-rank of one matrix: \begin{definition} The generic rank ($g$-rank) of a structured matrix $P$ is defined to be the maximal rank that $P$ achieves as a function of its free parameters. \end{definition}
+\begin{definition} Switched linear system (\ref{eq2}) given by its structured matrices $(A_1, B_1,\ldots,$ $A_m, B_m)$ is said to be structurally controllable if and only if there exists at least one admissible realization $(\tilde{A}_1, \tilde{B}_1,\ldots, \tilde{A}_m, \tilde{B}_m)$ such that the corresponding switched linear system is controllable in the usual numerical sense. \end{definition} \begin{remark}\rm It turns out that once a structured system is controllable for one choice of system parameters, it is controllable for almost all system parameters, in which case the structured system then will be said to be structurally controllable (\cite{lin}, \cite{DCW}). \end{remark} Before proceeding further, we need to introduce the definition of $g$-rank: \begin{definition} The generic rank ($g$-rank) of a structured matrix $P$ is defined to be the maximal rank that $P$ achieves as a function of its free parameters. \end{definition}

-Then, we have the following algebraic condition for structural controllability of system (\ref{eq2}):
+Then, we have the following algebraic condition for structural controllability: